Principles

 Recognising the whole person

-Avoid re-traumatisation through repeated demands for testimony or documentation
+Avoid re-traumatisation through repeated demands for testimony

-Maintain appropriate professional boundaries while providing genuine human support
+Maintain boundaries while providing genuine human support

 Beyond "safe spaces"

-Brave spaces are different.
-They are environments built on honesty, care, and solidarity — where difficulty is not avoided but engaged with courage.
-Where disagreement is welcomed.
-Where vulnerability is met with respect rather than judgment.
+Brave spaces are built on honesty, care, and solidarity — where difficulty is engaged with courage, disagreement is welcomed, and vulnerability is met with respect.
+This shapes how PHRD runs its programmes and engages with the defender community.

 Safe spaces ask: will this hurt?
 Brave spaces ask: can we face this together?